vmware-archive/cbapi/README.md

 - `netconn_count`: count of network connections in this process
 - `childproc_count`: the count of child processes launched by this process
 - `group`: the CB Host group this sensor is assigned to
-- `sensor_id`: the internal CB id for this computer's sensor
+- `sensor_id`: the internal CB id for the sensor on which the process executed
 - `id`: the internal CB process GUID for this process (processes are identified by this GUID and their segment id)
 - `segment_id`: the process segment id (processes are identified by this segment id and their process ID id)
 - `unique_id`: internal CB process id combining of the process GUID and segment GUID